Cardinals vs. Twins Player Props Betting Odds

 Arenado Stats

-- Arenado has 110 hits with 20 doubles, two triples, 22 home runs and 30 walks.
-He has driven in 77 runs with two stolen bases.
+- Arenado has collected 111 hits with 20 doubles, two triples, 22 home runs and 30 walks.
+He has driven in 78 runs with two stolen bases.

 Arenado Recent Games